 Some questions will be more industry-specific and practical, such as, “What are your preferred wealth management strategies?” or “How do you stay current on tax and investment laws and regulations?”
 Depending upon the firm you are interviewing with, you may be asked about any areas of specialization: “Which specific demographic groups do you target?”
 “Do you specialize in particular stock options?”
 “Tell us about your experience with pre-divorce financial planning.”

 How you respond to your interviewer (your body language, tone of voice, personal composure, and professionalism) is just as important as your answers since the hiring committee will be assessing how well you might communicate in person with an actual client.
 They will want to see if you can keep your cool when challenged and whether you have the integrity to safeguard private client information.
 Along these lines, prepare for difficult questions such as, “If I were a client, why should I work with you?” and “Without compromising any confidentiality, tell me about your success in wealth management for your clients.”

-The question, “How do you achieve your goals?” might sound like character assessment, but it is technical.
+The question, “How do you achieve your goals?” might sound like a character assessment, but it is a technical question.
 Not everyone can set and achieve goals, but a good financial advisor must.
 Get ready to describe your method succinctly and clearly.
 Another group of hidden technical questions involves how you build relationships with clients of different experience levels.
-Prepare to discuss how you respond to tricky situations or confrontational / escalated clients.
+Prepare to discuss how you respond to tricky situations, including confrontational or escalated clients.

 A question like “If we hire you, what do you bring to the organization?” is your opportunity to talk further about your strengths as an employee.
 Depending on the position you are applying for, this might also be your opportunity to talk about your ideas for the company, what suggestions you’d offer, or what changes you might try to implement.